Skip to Content

 3. As consequences for the student’s failure to meet financial obligations, the university may:

-1. withhold official transcripts;
+1. withhold official transcripts and diplomas;

 2. deny registration and payment confirmation for subsequent semesters;

-3. assess additional fees for delinquent payments and returned items as detailed on the Student Business Services website;
+3. assess additional fees for delinquent payments and returned items, as detailed on the Student Business Services website;

 4. report unpaid university obligations to credit agencies;